risingwavelabs/risingwave-docs-legacy/cloud/console-overview.md

 #### Jobs

-Jobs allow you to organize your SQL statements into groups, making it easier to manage and execute multiple queries.
+Jobs allow you to organize your SQL statements into groups, making managing and executing multiple queries easier.

 Click <img src={require('./images/icon-console-queryeditor-jobs-add.png').default} width="20px"/> to add a job.